janklab/MCodeNavigator/README.md

 ## Bugs

 I think I have a memory leak somewhere.
 I occasionally get a Java out of memory error when I've been running it for a while.
 (Though this usually happens when I've viewed large trees, like the MATLAB class definitions in flat package view.)

+## Wishlist

+Ideally, I'd like the navigators to be dockable Matlab desktop things, like Matlab's Workspace and Current Directory tools are.
+But I can't figure out how to do that.
+If you know how, drop me a line!